 All staff will consider whether children are at risk of abuse or exploitation in situations outside their families.
+These are referred to as Extra-Familial Harms/Contextual Safeguarding and/or Risks Outside the Home.

 School will address indicators of child criminal exploitation with staff through training.
 Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise.

-The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation.
+The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Contextual Risk Screening Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation.